 As aging occurs, the thin skin around the eyelids begins to lose its elasticity and its ability to stretch.
-Therefore, the skin of the upper eyelids can seem to overhang or droop.
+As a result, the skin of the upper eyelids begins to overhang or droop.
 The appearance of “crow’s feet” or deep-set wrinkles can also appear around the eye.
-Other signs of aging such as hollowing, bulging fat due to thinning skin, or excess skin around the lower eyelid and cheek can be seen around the lower eyelid.
+Other signs of aging, such as hollowing, bulging fat due to thinning skin, or excess skin around the lower eyelid and cheek, can be seen around the lower eyelid.

 Not smoking and not rubbing the eyes can help prevent the early onset of wrinkles and sagging around the eyes.
-For patients who wish to drastically reduce the appearance of wrinkles around the eyes known as “crow’s feet”, BOTOX® may be appropriate; and BOTOX® may also provide a slight lift of the eyebrows making the amount of excess skin of the upper eyelid seem less.
+For patients who wish to drastically reduce the appearance of wrinkles around the eyes, known as “crow’s feet,” BOTOX® may be appropriate.
+BOTOX® may also provide a slight lift of the eyebrows, causing the amount of excess skin of the upper eyelid to seem less significant.
 Furthermore, peels and laser skin resurfacing can firm up loose skin and reduce the appearance of fine wrinkles around the eye.

 The most common surgical procedure is called an upper blepharoplasty, or eyelid lift.
 Blepharoplasty surgery removes excess skin and fat to return the eyelids back to a youthful and natural look.
-Many factors such as the natural shape of the eye, ethnic background, and skin type should all be considered in order to obtain the desiredpost-operative effect and minimize scarring.
+Many factors, such as the natural shape of the eye, ethnic background, and skin type, should be taken into consideration in order to obtain the desired post-operative effect and to minimize scarring.

-Prior to the procedure, the functionality of the eye to open and close properly and ability to crease properly are fully considered.
-Most blepharoplasties are done under local anesthesia and take approximately 1 hour.
+Prior to the procedure, the functionality of the eye to open and close properly as well as its ability to crease properly are carefully examined.
+Most blepharoplasties are done under local anesthesia and take approximately one hour.
 Return to full normal activity within a week after the procedure is common.

-Excess skin is then either removed from the lower lid or tightened by a peel or laser treatment.
+In the second phase, excess skin is then either removed from the lower lid or tightened by a peel or laser treatment.
 Through this process, wrinkles and any remaining sagging or loose tissue can be minimized.
-There are many approaches to perform a lower eyelid blepharoplasty including the transconjunctival (through the inner surface of the lower lid) andsubciliary (external approach right under the lashes).
-Dr. Athré is well versed in all of these approaches and will customize the procedure for your particular case.
+There are many approaches to performing a lower eyelid blepharoplasty including the transconjunctival (through the inner surface of the lower lid) and subciliary (external approach right under the lashes).
+Dr. Athré is well-versed in all of these approaches and will customize the procedure for your particular case.

 A special case of upper eyelid surgery occurs in Asian patients.
-Asian patients may have one or more of the following characteristics thatseparates them from patients of other ethnic groups.
-Some Hispanic and Indian patients may also have these same features.
+Asian patients may have one or more of the following characteristics that separates them from patients of other ethnic groups.
+Some Hispanic and Indian patients may also have some of these same features.

 Characteristics of the Asian Eyelid

-These characteristics separate Asian patients from other ethnic groups but also add complexity to eyelid surgery in Asian patients.
-These patients need more detailed analysis to prevent over-Westernizing their eyelids which can cause excessive, and possible irreversible scarring.
+These characteristics can add complexity to eyelid surgery in Asian patients.
+These patients need more detailed analysis to prevent over-Westernizing their eyelids which can cause excessive and possible irreversible scarring.
 Dr. Athré is an expert in Asian eyelid surgery.